rogeralexmiller/Maze-Rat/README.md

 ### Phase 1: Maze Generation (1.5 days)

-- [ ] Create project
+- [x] Create project
-- [ ] Set up React with webpack
+- [x] Set up Project with webpack
-- [ ] Write pure javascript backend class representing grid with methods to change the state of a blank cell to a wall, and to randomly pick an edge coordinate to be the end.
-- [ ] Write grid react component to set up 20x20 grid on DOM
-- [ ] Write maze generator class to generate maze on the backend, which will trigger re-renders on the DOM
+- [x] Write Grid class that stores cells
+- [x] Write Cell class that stores its display position and position in the grid
+- [x] Write maze building method for grid that builds a maze with the random step algorithm and animates the process
-- [ ] Add button to trigger maze generation
+- [x] Add button to trigger maze generation

 ### Phase 2: Maze solving (1.5 days)

-- [ ] Write maze solver class for the backend, implementing breadth-first search.
+- [x] Write maze solving method for the grid class that uses breadth-first search to find the end of the maze.
+- [x] Add state variables to the cell class to represent the start and end of the maze.
+- [x] Add state variables to the cell class to represent cells being explored and the shortest path.
-- [ ] Add styles to make visualizations more appealing.
+- [x] Add styling to make more visually appealing

 ### Bonus Features
 - Add depth-first search algorithm as a maze solving option